notbaab/BetterFindNext/README.md

 ## Default Key bindings and Behavior

-By default, the shortcut maps to `ctrl+w` and ignores adding strings or comments.
+By default, the shortcut maps to `alt+i` and ignores adding strings or comments.

 ## Ignore Options
 The key binding accepts a list of scopes as it's `excluded_scopes` args.
 For Example, if you want to not include `constant` scope, you would define a mapping like so